devgateway/www.developmentgateway.org/_posts/2006-09-26-switzerland-commits-145-million-to-internet-solutions-for-developing-countries.md

 created: 1159292104
 old_path: news/switzerland-commits-145-million-internet-solutions-developing-countries
 title: Switzerland Commits $1.45 Million to Internet Solutions for Developing Countries
-lede: The Swiss Agency for Development and Cooperation will contribute $1.45 million over the next three years in support of the Development Gateway Foundation’s efforts to provide Internet solutions for more effective aid and efficient governance in developing countries.
+excerpt: The Swiss Agency for Development and Cooperation will contribute $1.45 million over the next three years in support of the Development Gateway Foundation’s efforts to provide Internet solutions for more effective aid and efficient governance in developing countries.